sergioprot/dispose_all/README.md

 }
 ```

-Now `CancelTokenDisposable` instances can be disposed by `disposeAll` method:
+Now `CancelTokenDisposable` instances can be disposed of by `disposeAll` method:

 ```dart
 class _MyWidgetState extends State<MyWidget> {